-Nothing is being altered without consultation, and the overall guiding principle is that the Observer’s Handbook is a handbook for observers.
+Nothing is altered without consultation, and the overall guiding principle is that the Observer’s Handbook is a handbook for observers.
 The Handbook is your handbook, and we welcome suggestions, comments, and the occasional pat on the back.
-As aptly expressed by the editor of the Journal of the RASC, we have entered a new era of publishing.
 We have been entrusted with maintaining tradition while embracing new technology, all the while seeking the right balance between the two.

 We have a few contributor names to add and subtract: one very important person we lost is Geoff Gaherty, who suddenly passed away just as we were starting into the 2017 edition.
 Geoff wrote the left-hand pages of the SKY MONTH BY MONTH section for two Handbook editions—I dedicate this issue to his memory.
 Matthew